annapatricia/latin-america-urban-policy/README.md

-# data-science-portfolio
-Portfolio of data science, AI and analytics projects

 # Data Science & AI Portfolio

 This repository presents a selection of projects in Data Science, Artificial Intelligence and Analytics, with applications in finance, healthcare and public policy.